 Barakah welcomes your feedback.
 Please complete the LEAVE A REPLY form below or send your comment to email@example.com.
 Your letter may be edited for length and brevity, and is subject to moderation.

-This website, Barakah, is a special project by http://www.Simerg.com and is dedicated to the textual and visual celebration of His Highness the Aga Khan and members of his family, as well as the Ismaili Imamat.
+This website, Barakah, is a special project by http://www.Simerg.com and is dedicated to the textual and visual celebration of His Highness the Aga Khan, members of his family and the Ismaili Imamat.

 What an amazing and powerful article for Mawlana Hazare Imam’s birthday.
 We are blessed by Mawla’s wonderful Firmans.
 Ameen 😊

 Thank you for sharing.
 Love & Blessings always.
 Ameen.

 Thank you for sharing this very explicit article on the celebration of Saligrah of Imam.
 Like the previous commentator, I agree that for me and many others the real essence of the Salgirah would be viewed in a more holistic manner from now onwards.
 We are in a totally different mindset celebrating Imamat Day.
 But this article points that as we already know that our Imam’s love for his murid is unconditional, ut for our own wellbeing and salvation so to speak we also have a responsibility of love and gratitude to Ahle-Al-Bayat .It is through this progeny that we are where we are today.
 For that we must show gratitude and affection in celebrating this very special day of Salgirah every year.
 We wish many more to celebrate in our life time .

 Thank you for sharing this article with us.
 You have changed my thinking of celebrating birthday of Hazar Imam.
 May Mawla give us all strength to be good mumin of Hazar Imam.